Birding, Biking, Fishing and more…enjoy the great outdoors in Smithfield & Isle of Wight County

 Carrollton Nike Park offers a fishing pier in a beautiful parklike setting, and Ragged Island Wildlife Refuge, located next to the James River Bridge, makes it an excellent spot for fishing in the James.

-Fresh and salt water licenses are required in Virginia and may be purchased in town.
+Fresh and saltwater licenses are required in Virginia and may be purchased in town.
 A good source for bait and tackle is Hearn's Bait Barn and General Store located on Main Street in Smithfield.

 Boating: